lokpoon/LunaSim-Document/_sources/moonlight_LED_scheduler.md

 - If there is no eclipse, a "no eclipse in simulation" message will appear in the R console after the simulation is complete.

-- If there is an eclipse, “ECLIPSE IN SIMULATION!!!” will appear in the console. _<span style="font-variant:small-caps;">MoonShineR</span>_ will also report a list of all time intervals affected by both the penumbral and umbral stages of the eclipse ({numref}`eclipse`).
+- If there is an eclipse, “ECLIPSE IN SIMULATION!!!” will appear in the console. _<span style="font-variant:small-caps;">MoonShineR</span>_ will also report a list of all time intervals affected by both the penumbral and umbral stages of the eclipse.
 Note that _<span style="font-variant:small-caps;">MoonShineR</span>_ does not simulate the transient reduction in illuminated fraction or moonlight illuminance during a lunar eclipse (these variables will therefore be incorrectly reported reported by _<span style="font-variant:small-caps;">MoonShineR</span>_ during the event).

     ```{figure} /images/eclipse.jpg
     :name: eclipse